Oil Jumps After OPEC Output Extension

 ADVERTISEMENT

-"It's pretty much what was expected: a rollover until the end of the year.
-Anything more than that and they would have risked bringing on more U.S. supply, anything less and prices would have collapsed," said Thomas Pugh, commodities economist at Capital Economics.
+Investors have become more confident that the restraint by OPEC and its allies is helping to keep prices at a level that both energy companies and producing nations can live with.

-Nigeria and Libya were also included in the production-cut agreement, with Nigeria limited to 1.8 million barrels a day and Libya limited to 1 million barrels a day.
-The overall deal will be reviewed in late June 2018.
+"I think that even just stabilizing Brent between $60 and $65 bodes well for the global economy, bodes well for the producing companies, and it does sound a little like a goldilocks scenario," said Nicholas Koutsoftas, a portfolio manager at Cohen & Steers.

-Looking ahead, market participants are trying to gauge whether U.S. producers will be able to quickly ramp up to take advantage of the higher prices -- something that could undermine OPEC's efforts to drain the overhang of crude in storage.
+But the prospect that U.S. producers will flood the market with crude continues to linger over the market.
 Saudi Energy Minister Khalid al-Falih described shale growth this year as manageable and moderate, and said he expects 2018 to be similar.

-But some analysts say that the Saudis have underestimated the threat posed by shale producers.
-U.S. oil production jumped by 290,000 barrels a day in September -- a sign that higher prices have spurred output.
+Some analysts say that the Saudis have underestimated shale's threat.
+U.S. oil production jumped by 290,000 barrels a day in September -- an increase of 3% from August -- a sign that companies were quick to respond when U.S. prices climbed back above $50 a barrel.

 "We think that Khalid al-Falih's comments today suggest he may misunderstand what U.S. producers are capable of at current price levels, " Barclays analysts wrote in a note late Thursday.